List of Chicago Fire characters: Sylvie Brett

 Brett returns to 51 in the third episode of season 8 after leaving Fowlerton and resumes working on Ambulance 61 with Foster.
 Her feelings for Casey still seem confusing, and she gets overly defensive when he assumes she is dating a guy who meets her for drinks at Molly's.
 She also meets her birth mother who wants to make a connection with her before giving birth to her second child.
 Sylvie spends time with her mother Julie until the latter dies giving birth.
 The baby survives and Sylvie becomes a half-sister to a baby girl name Amelia.
 Although her stepfather initially does not want to take care of her, Sylvie is able to persuade him to keep his daughter to honor his wife.

 In Season 9, Sylvie is assigned a new partner Gianna Mackey and they become fast friends.
 Sylvie's status with Casey also evolves, with the two sharing a kiss.
 However, Sylvie fears his former relationship with Dawson will be a problem and calls it off before things go further.
 Her relationship with Casey becomes awkward for a period of time, but they continue to support each other.
 When Casey goes through a health scare, Sylvie is there to support him, which results in her breaking up with her boyfriend at the time, Greg Grainger.
 After Casey confesses his love to Sylvie, she too admits to him that she loves him, and they finally consummate their relationship in the season 9 finale.

+In season 10, Casey moves to Oregon to look after Andrew Darden's kids.
+He maintains a long-distance relationship with Sylvie until the start of season 11, they break up due to the distance and Sylvie feels they are growing apart.
+In season 11, Sylvie adopts a baby girl named Julia.
+In the season 11 finale "Red Waterfall" Casey returns to Chicago and proposes to Sylvie.
+They officially marry in season 12 episode 6 "Port in the Storm", then Sylvie moves to Oregon permanently to live with Casey, their adopted daughter Julia and the Darden boys.